troyschneringer/flashpoint/README.md

 - **Fly - Fly the Helicopter to any landing area (Drive Action):** 2 AP, 1AP if flying with the Wind

   A Firefighter may Fly the Helicopter to *any* landing location on the board; it cannot be called by radio.
-The Helicopter has room for 2 Passengers (Firefighters or Victims).
+The Helicopter has room for 2 Passengers (Firefighters or Victims) to Ride along for 0AP.

 - **Air Attack - Drop water from the Helicopter (Deck Gun Action)**: 4 AP, 2AP for the Driver/Operator